andersfugmann/ocaml-protoc-plugin/README.md

 marked optional, and does not *strictly* comply to the protobuf specification.

-[^3]: Groups has been deprecated by google and should not be used.
+[^3]: Groups has been deprecated by Google and should not be used.

 ## Types